webix-hub/docs/data/desktop/edit.md

 Check editing methods in the [API reference](api/editability_edit.md).

-Editing via a Bind Form
+Editing via a Bound Form
 ----------------------------------

 Webix components can be bound to another component to ensure **synchronous changing** of their **data**.
 For instance, a simple function can be used to bind a form to a grid,